-- In some circumstances there can be a small advantage in applying early but generally it will not make any difference.
+- In some circumstances there can be a small advantage in applying early – before Christmas is advised.

 - If you apply after the appropriate deadline your application will still be processed by UCAS but universities do not have to consider it.
 They can, if they wish, reject you on the grounds that they have received enough applications already.

 - However, if you are applying for one of the less competitive courses or are applying from outside the European Union you will probably find your application is treated just like those that arrived on time, and many universities may make allowances for mature applicants engaged on one-year Access Diplomas.